VW Golf GTI at its own game. Softer and more supple than its little brother; the 208 GTi, this is a hot hatch with less of an edge.

 The 308 GTi is available in two different states of tune, putting out either 247bhp in the entry-level 250 version and 266bhp in the range topping 270.

-Its the latter that is the pick of the bunch here, as it also includes bigger 19-inch wheels, a Torsen diff and Michelin Pilot Super Sports, all for £1600 over the entry-level model.
+It’s the latter that is the pick of the bunch here, as it also includes bigger 19-inch wheels, a Torsen diff and Michelin Pilot Super Sports, all for £1600 over the entry-level model.

 Running the standard Michelin Pilot Super Sports the 270 model finds tremendous turn-in and mid-corner bite.
 Combined with the taut body control and pliancy over bumps that gives the car enough cross-country pace to live with any other hot hatch in this bracket.
 What this car lacks compared to the benchmark Megane is a pointy chassis balance – the Peugeot feels locked down and secure where the Renault is alive and thrilling.'
 Dan Prosser - Road Test Editor,